Russian Institute for Strategic Studies: 2016 US presidential election

-The unidentified U.S. officials stated that the propaganda efforts began in March 2016.
-The first set of recommendations, issued in June 2016, proposed that Russia must support a candidate for U.S. president more favorable to Russia than Obama had been via a social media campaign and through Russia-backed news outlets.
-Until October it recommended supporting Trump, but about a month before the election, second report was written with the conclusion that Hillary Clinton was likely to win and that a new strategy should be aimed at undermining U.S. voters′ faith in the electoral system. by disseminating messages claiming voter fraud in the election.
-RISS director Mikhail Fradkov and Kremlin spokesman Dmitry Peskov denied the allegations.
+According to the unidentified U.S. officials cited in the report, the strategy was directed by Putin and overseen by former SVR officers, including Reshetnikov, who headed the institute at the time.
+A first set of recommendations, reportedly issued in June 2016, suggested supporting a presidential candidate who would be more favorable to Russia via a social media campaign and Russia-backed news outlets.
+A second document, drafted roughly a month before the election when Hillary Clinton was widely expected to win, reportedly advised shifting the strategy toward undermining confidence in the electoral system by disseminating claims of voter fraud.
+Following the publication of these allegations, RISS director Mikhail Fradkov and Kremlin spokesman Dmitry Peskov denied the claims.